xrandy00/mt_2022/README.md

         ==
         var a=1,b=2;
 This is probably too complex, just add minified builds of libraries (like jQuery) to Vulnerabilities.json
+- [ ] Normalizace - inspire in plagiat detection
 - [ ] Testing

 - [ ] Vulnerabilities.json hosted externally (?)